dcosodev/document-analyzer/README.md

   services fetch the image over an anonymous URL.
 Uploaded documents are therefore world-readable by URL and are never deleted.
 A SAS-token flow would be the correct fix.
-- **There are no automated tests.** CI verifies that the project builds; it does not verify behaviour.
+- **Only the scoring logic is tested.** The Azure integrations, the controller and the storage services have no automated coverage.

 ## Contributing